DzikriDhaniawan/DzikriDhaniawan/README.md

 # Hi there 👋

 ## About Me
-I am @DzikriDhaniawan.
-I'm passionate about becoming a front-end web developer and exploring related technologies.

-- 🚀 I'm still a newbie and always eager to learn more!
-- 🌟 My goal is to become a proficient front-end developer, and maybe a full-stack developer someday.
+I'm **@DzikriDhaniawan**, a passionate and ambitious learner aspiring to become a **front-end web developer**.
+My ultimate dream?
+Master both the front-end and back-end to become a proficient **full-stack developer**! 🚀

+- 🌱 Always excited to learn and grow in the tech space.
+- 🎯 Currently focused on improving my coding skills and diving deep into front-end development.
+- 🛠 Open to collaborating on exciting projects and sharing knowledge with the community.

+---

-## Currently Learning
+## 🔧 Currently Learning
-### Languages and Tools:
+Here are some of the languages and tools I'm exploring to sharpen my skills:

 <p align="left">
   <img src="https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white" alt="C" />
   <img src="https://img.shields.io/badge/C%2B%2B-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white" alt="C++" />